VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   'Algos was odd.
 The class did make me a better programmer, but it had some really annoying issues.
 Primarily, the lectures were often repeats, sometimes up to 3 or 4 times of covering *exactly* the same material, but attendance was graded.
 This got old very quickly.

+  I sat next to a friend that had a service dog that, on multiple occasions, had to be woken up as the dog's snores were interrupting class.

 * Circuits Ⅱ

   Same prof as before, still just as monotone, but this time the class picked up in pace, possibly a bit too much, and still lacked doing things with Spice or other sim tools, lab was still very meh.
 Lots of focus on big, power electronics.
 Not my cup of tea.

 * Technical Communication

-  just.... not good?
+  Just.... not good?
 This class largely felt like busy work, and for the final presentation we had to give for the class, my partner just up n' disappeared on me, leaving me to do it myself.
+Ironic, given the class.

 * Differential Equations